joelansbro/excel-scripts/README.md

 ### Extract Filenames
 This script searches a directory and returns all of the filenames within a CSV format for manipulation

+### Find Duplicates
+Work In Progress, When complete will be able to see if there are duplicates contained within a group of rows dependant on a specific shared cell value